pyprg/egrid/README.md

     * .Q, float, reactive power
     * .direction, float, -1: from device into node, 1: from node into device

-pqvalues: pandas.DataFrame

-    * .id_of_batch, unique identifier of measurement batch
-    * .P, float, active power
-    * .Q, float, reactive power
-    * .direction, float, -1: from device into node, 1: from node into device

 ivalues: pandas.DataFrame

     * .id_of_batch, unique identifier of measurement batch